JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 # }
 ```

-This small but extremely powerful change enables the use of the functions in the `Map` module (and its `O(n log n)`) performance for accessing elements in a collection.
+This small but extremely powerful function enables the use of the functions in the `Map` module (and its `O(n log n)`) performance for accessing elements in a collection.

 To continue the above department example, the `update/2` callback of the LiveComponent can build the indexed list and assign it to the socket.
 Any and all callbacks which would otherwise need to traverse the list repeatedly can now have near constant-time access to any member of the list - provided it has department IDs.